Dod-o/VT-SSum/README.md

             }
     }
   ```
-  where `is_summarization_sample` indicates that the current segment can find the corresponding summary and be used in the training/evaluation of the summarization task.
+  where `is_summarization_sample` indicates that the current segment has summary and be used in the training/evaluation of the summarization task.

 ## Paper and Citation